rajeshwarans88/xcuitestbasics/README.md

 Basics of XCTest covering UI Testing using XCUITest and Unit Testing

 ## Getting started
+Extract the Learning.zip and launch the **Learning.xcodeproj**
-Build the project in your desired device and run the defined test cases Use **Main.storyboard** to add UI elements and leverage them in the UI Tests available in LearningUITests folder Use **UnitTests** folder for creating unit test cases for the individual classes
+Build the project in your desired iOS and run the test cases Use **Main.storyboard** to add UI elements and leverage them in the UI Tests available in LearningUITests folder Use **UnitTests** folder for creating unit test cases for the individual classes